-- 5 midterm exams and 2 final exams
+- 4 midterm exams and 1 final exam

-- A 3x5 handwritten notecard can be used on some of the midterm exams.
+- A 3x5 hand-written notecard can be used on the exams.
 Double-sided is okay.

-The exams with an \ after them on the calendar can have a single 3x5 notecard.

 - Complete in the allotted class time

 - No exam grades will be dropped.

 - It is in your best interest to save ALL graded documents until your final grade is assigned at the end of the term.

 - Exams may be comprehensive.

-- No make-up exams will be given. - In the event you miss a test, your final exam grade can replace up to one missed test grade. - Test corrections are for your own benefit and will not be graded.
+- No make-up exams will be given.

+- In the event you miss a test, your final exam grade can replace up to one missed test grade.

+- Test corrections are for your own benefit and will not be graded.